What's new

 10 - Provide 8 channels of power amplification of 40 W/channel minimum.
 Low distortion, low output impedance, solid-state amplifiers are preferred.

-* Alternatively, a well suited 12 x 60 W amplifier is available through Linkwitz Lab.*
+* Alternatively, a well suited 12 x 60 W or a 6 x 180 W amplifier is available through Linkwitz Lab.*

-11 - Provide 2 unbalanced interconnects between your preamplifier output and the ORION crossover/equalizer input.
-Provide 6 unbalanced and 2 Y interconnects between the crossover/equalizer outputs and your power amplifier inputs.
+11 - Provide 2 unbalanced interconnects to go between your preamplifier output and the ORION ASP input.
+Provide 6 or 8 unbalanced interconnects between the ASP outputs and your power amplifier inputs.

 1) The block diagram shows the system hookup from CD/LP player to the ORION loudspeakers.

-2) If your preamplifier has balanced outputs, then see FAQ 9 for proper connection of the crossover.
+2) If your preamplifier has balanced outputs, then see FAQ 9 for proper connection to the ASP.

 3) If neither an unbalanced RCA nor a balanced XLR preamplifier output connection are available on your equipment, then you could use the power amplifier output binding posts that hook up to your existing speakers.
 In that case you would disconnect your speakers and then connect the ORION crossover/equalizer to the binding posts via an attenuator.
 The attenuator is very important to prevent damage of the crossover/equalizer input circuitry from excessive power amplifier output signals.